-Over the medium term, the industry's global assets under management are expected to substantially increase, driven by strong net flows in passive strategies, alternatives and multi asset solutions, as clients increasingly demand value-for-money, transparency and outcome oriented products.
-Due to its capabilities in active and passive products, alternative investments and multi asset solutions, Deutsche Bank believes that AM is well positioned to grow market share amid these industry growth trends.
-While AM's digital capabilities are also creating new channels for it to distribute products and services, bottom line results are expected to be challenged by fee compression, rising costs of regulation and competitive dynamics.
-In the face of this challenge, AM intends to focus its growth initiatives on products and services where it has a competitive advantage and can differentiate itself, while also maintaining cost discipline.
+Over the medium term, the industry's global assets under management are expected to substantially increase, driven by strong net flows in passive strategies, alternatives and multi-asset solutions, as clients increasingly demand value-for-money, transparency and outcome oriented products.
+Deutsche Bank is optimistic that these industry growth trends will favor its capabilities in passive products, alternative investments, next generation active products and multi-asset solutions, product areas where Deutsche Bank believes it can grow market share.
+Deutsche Bank's digital capabilities are also opening new channels for it to distribute products and services.
+However, Deutsche Bank expects bottom line results to be challenged by fee compression, rising costs of regulation and competitive dynamics.
+In the face of this challenge, Deutsche Bank intends to focus its growth initiatives on products and services where Deutsche Bank can differentiate, while also maintaining a disciplined cost base.